 How Do You Know If Your Cat Has Hairballs?

 The clearest sign that your cat has hairballs is finding one on the floor.
 Before coughing up a hairball, cats usually hunch down on the floor and make a dramatic hacking, coughing or gagging sound.

-However, sometimes cats have hairballs and they are not able to vomit them up.
+However, sometimes cats have hairballs that they are not able to vomit up.
 Hair trapped in the intestinal tract can cause serious problems, so it’s vital to have your cat seen by a veterinarian if you think she might have hairballs.

-Some signs that a cat has hairballs include:
+Some signs that a cat may have hairballs include: